 C3 inspires spiritual, intellectual, and creative exploration and action, led by the questions, “what are the biggest challenges we face on our shared journey, and how do we respond to those challenges?”

-We come together each Sunday at Grand Haven’s Central Park Place
+Join our Conversational Series at Grand Haven’s Central Park Place

 9am Pre-Talk – Meet the morning’s teacher in a small group setting for an open discussion of the day’s topic